ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_forms/how-to-1.md

 }
 ```

 The above changes will do the following: First, when the application starts, the first label will display the processor architecture.
-To obtain the processor architecture, we use the PROCESSOR_ARCHITECTURE environment variable, which is set by the .NET runtime.
-Then, we update the caption of the window to 'ARM'.
+To obtain the processor architecture, use the PROCESSOR_ARCHITECTURE environment variable, which is set by the .NET runtime.
+Then, update the caption of the window to 'ARM'.

-When the application is running and the user clicks the Start button, the application will read the values from the NumericUpDown controls.
+When the application is running and the user clicks the Start button, the application will read the values from the `NumericUpDown` controls.
 These values will be used to set the matrix size and the execution count.
 Given these values, the application will invoke the MeasurePerformance static method of the PerformanceHelper class to measure the time needed to perform matrix multiplication for the given matrix size and execution time.
 The computation time will then be added to the list box.

-## Running the application
+## Run the application
 The application is now ready to run.
 To do so, click 'Debug' > 'Start Debugging'.
 Visual Studio will build and launch the application.
 Afterward, click 'Start'.
 Then, change the matrix size to 200 and click the 'Start' button again.
 Repeat this process for matrix sizes of 300, 400, and 500.
 The results should appear as shown in the following figure:

 ![fig7](Figures/07.png)

 By default, the application uses the Arm64 configuration.
 For each matrix size, you will observe the computation time.
-In the next step, we will learn how to change the build configuration to x64.
-This will allow us to compare the aforementioned results with those obtained using x64.
+In the next step, you will learn how to change the build configuration to x64.
+This will allow you to compare the results with those obtained using x64.